 Session recordings are a form of in-app analytics that helps you to observe and analyze the use of your app.

 An example of UXCam’s session recording view.

 Session replay allows you to view exactly how users behave within your app.
 Part of this includes the gestures they use:

 Zoom in and out

 Example of a session replay gesture filter in UXCam

 You can also filter sessions to see events like rage taps, adding payment methods, or filter by screens so you can see activities and behaviors on specific areas like product pages, the cart, or order confirmation pages.

 Mobile session recording has become an indispensable tool in mobile and web app analysis.
-Of course, the use of features like heatmaps are extremely valuable, but nothing can give a more realistic insight into user behavior and where you should be improving your app than observing users’ actions in real time.
+Of course, the use of features like heatmaps is extremely valuable, but nothing can give a more realistic insight into user behavior and where you should be improving your app than observing users’ actions in real-time.